metridoc/metridoc-grails-illiad/README.md

 metridoc-grails-illiad
 ======================

-Details about teh plugin are [here](https://github.com/metridoc/metridoc-wiki/wiki/Illiad)
+Details about the plugin are [here](https://github.com/metridoc/metridoc-wiki/wiki/Illiad)